Manthazar/Denobrium.FastJson/README.md

 # Background
 A compact json serializer which works on ancient platforms.
 This is a port of the [CodeProject APJSON](https://www.codeproject.com/articles/491742/apjson) (as of 2013).
 The `json` toolkit had 3 objective:
-- streamlined behavior on all relevant platforms (such as .net framework and silverlight)
+- streamlined behavior on all relevant platforms (such as .net framework and Silverlight)
 - extensibility towards advanced data storages such as MongoDB
 - performant implementation (as it was envisioned that clients may be low power)

+> [!CAUTION]
-The code-base though is not maintained any longer so this repository is made available for educational/ exploratory purposes -and for the same reason, no NUGET package is fabricated out of it.
+> The code-base though is not maintained any longer so this repository is made available for educational/ exploratory purposes only -and for the same reason, no NUGET package is fabricated out of it.

 # Introduction
-This is an alternative version of Gholam's great JSON library which brings a new deserializer, code and workflow optimizations and some new features at acceptable performance cost (if).
+As of 2013, this was an alternative version of Gholam's great JSON library which brings a new deserializer, code and workflow optimizations and some new features at acceptable performance cost (if).

-# Key Features (v1.0)
+# Key Features
-- Event faster deserialization of a json string into generic values (IJsonValue)
+- 2 Step deserialization: 1 into a readable dictionary (useful for quick insights) + 1 build up method to actually fabricate the desired object
-- Type extension support (custom type names)
+- Type extension support (custom type names), support for polymorphism
 - Custom type support (custom (de-)serializers)
-- Silverlight 5 support
+- Silverlight 5 support (removed meanwhile)
-- Optionally checks for DataMember attribute.
+- Embraces DataContract/ DataMember attributes.
-- Handles DataMember.Name representing the json field name
-- Handles IgnoreDataMember by ignoring properties decorated with it.
-- Handles date time kind through the JsonDateTimeOptions attribute.
 - Handles custom date formats through the JsonDateTimeOptions attribute.
-- [New] Supports HashSet<T> (with some performance penalty)
-- [New] Json.Current.BuildUp supports now JsonArray into collection types.

-- (Most) built-in value types are supported.
-- Non-abstract reference types are supported (including inheritance)
-- Custom type support.
-- Enhanced debugging capabilities purposes see the GetSerializationMembers method
 - Committed to quality over performance.

-==> See changelog at the bottom of this article.
-==> See fastJSON 2.0.9 feature list for more complete list of features.

 # Using the Code
 Since ApJson is built on top of fastJSON, therefore it's API has some overlap: